-Douglas College > Programs & Courses > Continuing Education > Child, Family and Community Studies > Advanced ASL training
+Douglas College > Programs & Courses > Continuing Education > Child, Family and Community Studies > Medical Interpreting & Advanced

 This three day course will provide participants an opportunity to learn about anatomy and physiology in American Sign Language (ASL), with an emphasis on classifiers, as well as specialized terminology related to medical settings.
 In addition, students will analyze and practice interpreting the discourse used in medical settings.
 Class time will be interactive and hands-on, with lots of time for practice.